Agent Class — Deep Dive¶

 extra_messages (list[Message] | None)¶

-Additional messages to include in every LLM call.
-Useful for few-shot examples or persistent context.
+Additional messages included in every LLM call.
+Useful for few-shot examples or persistent context:

 from agentflow.state import Message